 Tenet Health Central Coast remains open to care for patients who require in-person visits and time-sensitive care.
 Adjustments to scheduled procedures and appointments will be made as requested by the physician, patient or as required by local or national public health authorities.
 Thank you for understanding our need to take these measures for the safety of all.

-- Labor & Delivery, Postpartum and Pediatric patients are allowed two designated visitors, with one person present at a time
+Labor & Delivery, Postpartum and Pediatric patients are allowed one designated visitor

-Visitors may enter through the Emergency Department for patients needing emergency services, or through the Main Lobby for all other visitors.
-All visitors will be screened for fever and respiratory symptoms upon entry, provided a mask and asked to perform hand hygiene.
+All individuals entering our hospitals will be screened for fever and respiratory symptoms upon entry per CDC guidelines, provided a mask and required to perform hand hygiene.
 The mask should be worn at all times while in the facility.
-Designated waiting areas allow physical distancing for visitors.

 Restrictions for Hospital Entry/Exit